Cratis/Chronicle/README.md

 ## Contributing / Running locally

-If you're looking to either contribute or dive into the code by building and running the Cratis Kernel locally, you can read more [here](./Documentation/contributing.md).
+If you're looking to either contribute or dive into the code by building and running the Cratis Chronicle locally, you can read more [here](./Documentation/contributing.md).
 You'll find issues to start with by going to [here](https://github.com/cratis/chronicle/contribute).